Homemade Italian Salad Dressing – My mom’s famous recipe that makes everyone exclaim, “this is the best salad I’ve ever had!” Make it today!

 Growing up, my mom cooked dinner almost every single night.
 Take out, pizza, or restaurant outings were rare treats; each night, my mom would make your typical well-rounded dinner consisting of protein, either rice or a baked potato, some type of vegetable, and always a salad.

 Back in the ’80s, fancy green mixes weren’t all the rage yet, so we had your run of the mill iceberg lettuce.
 For awhile, my mom served it with an assortment of bottled dressings to choose from, and then at some point that stopped.
-She started putting her own dressing on the salad… and, it was good.
+She started putting her own Italian salad dressing on the salad… and, it was good.
 Like, really good.

-Two of my best friends from high school still mention my mom’s salad dressing on occasion.
+Two of my best friends from high school still mention my mom’s Italian salad dressing on occasion.
 “Does your mom still make that same salad?
 That’s the best dressing I’ve ever had!”
-A cousin of mine got married a few years ago, and when the invitations arrived for his fiancé’s bridal shower, they included a blank recipe card and everyone was asked to bring a favorite recipe to share with Jess.
+A cousin of mine got married a few years ago, and when the invitations arrived for his fiancé’s bridal shower, they included a blank recipe card and everyone was asked to bring a favorite recipe to share.
 My mom’s invitation had a special request from the bride: “Aunt Marie, Could you please give me your salad dressing recipe?” it read.
 When I make a salad, my Chief Culinary Consultant routinely asks, “Is that your mom’s salad dressing?”

 When I asked my mom if she got the recipe somewhere, she said she hadn’t, and that she had gotten bored with bottled dressing and just started making her own, throwing in things she liked.
 The recipe is really quite simple, and you can use more of less of any ingredient based on your own taste preferences.
 I personally love a ton of fresh cracked black pepper in my salad, so I always add a lot more.
 When I’m being extra good with my eating habits, I omit the sugar entirely.
 My dad always sprinkled much more Romano cheese into his salad bowl.
 You should also feel free to use your favorite type of vinegar; I’m partial to salad vinegar, but my mom has made this with red wine vinegar, balsamic, and even rice wine vinegar if that’s all she has in the pantry.